JamesJHPark/Travel-Destination-Builder/README.md

 - As a user, I want to be able to view popular cities of the selected country for travel
 - As a user, I want to be able to choose 2 countries that I wish to visit in the future and add these 2 countries to a “dream vacation list”
 - As a user, I want to be able to view my customized list of dream vacation
-- As a user, I want to be able to save the customized dream vacation list to a file
+- As a user, I want to be able to save the customized dream vacation list for future viewing
-- As a user, I want to be able to load the previous customized dream vacation list from a file
+- As a user, I want to be able to view the previously saved, customized dream vacation list